Acacia Sprite (Pseudagrion acaciae)

 Behaviour

 Males sit close to the water on a rock, sandbar or suitable reed or grass stem.
-The flight is fast and low over the water.
-Often returns to the same perch after each foray to catch food or to chase off a rival.
+The flight of the Acacia Sprite is fast and low over the water.
+They often return to the same perch after each foray to catch food or to chase off a rival.
 Females are seldom encountered.

-Recorded throughout the year at some sites.
-Most active from September to April (see Phenology below).
+The Acacia Sprite has been recorded throughout the year at some sites.
+It is most active from September to April (see Phenology below).

 Status and Conservation

-Fairly common and localised.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-As a riverine species it does not make much use of man-made habitats.
-Restricted to undamaged savanna rivers.
+The Acacia Sprite is fairly common but localised.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+As a riverine species, it does not make much use of man-made habitats.
+The Acacia Sprite is restricted to undamaged savanna rivers.

 Distribution

 The Acacia Sprite ranges from East Africa down to South Africa.
-The South African distribution is centered upon the larger east-flowing rivers from central KwaZulu-Natal to Limpopo.
+The South African distribution is centred upon the larger east-flowing rivers from central KwaZulu-Natal to Limpopo.

 Below is a map showing the distribution of records for Acacia Sprite in the OdonataMAP database as at February 2020.